canalplus/rx-player/doc/architecture/abr/buffer_based_chooser.md

 The RxPlayer has a mecanism that allows to replace low-quality buffered segments by higher quality ones if the current conditions improve.
-That leads to buffer gap not increasing when a chunk is added.
+That leads to the buffer gap not increasing when a chunk is added.
 That could mislead BOLA, and cause oscillations between chosen qualities.

-[3] In order to avoid this trend, we compute a maintanability score for currently downloaded quality.
-It is an [EWMA](https://en.wikipedia.org/wiki/EWMA) of the ratio between segment duration and segment download time.
-If the score points that a quality is "maintanable", the algorithm shall not decide to decrease quality and is "allowed" to pick an upper quality.
-Conversely, when a quality may not be downloadable fast enough, the BOLA is "allowed" to decrease the estimated quality, and shall not decide tu increase it.
+[3] In order to avoid this trend, we compute a maintainability score for the currently downloaded quality.
+It is an [EWMA ](https://en.wikipedia.org/wiki/EWMA) of the ratio between segment duration and segment download time.
+If the score points that a quality is "maintainable", the algorithm shall not decide to decrease quality and is "allowed" to pick an upper quality.
+Conversely, when a quality may not be downloadable fast enough, the BOLA is "allowed" to decrease the estimated quality, and shall not decide to increase it.

-If no maintanability score is computed, then BOLA works in a normal way.
+If no maintanaibility score is computed, then BOLA works the regular way.